oPisiti/Typing-Speed/README.md

 When the player misses a letter in the middle of a word, they are moved back to the start of such word.
 Therefore, for a word to be accepted, it must be correctly typed from start to finish.

+## Design
+This core of this script is a class called "TypingSpeed".

+I have a preference for OOP as it provides great encapsulation.
+I find it creates a more readable and organized code.
+This is specially in python, which is quite flexible and relies heavily on conventions.
+Therefore, it is easy to mistakenly use a wrong and simmilarly named function, which will raise exceptions